 At the start of the game, one random player will be chosen as the "Cursed One," who must kill a player without being caught.
-The Cursed One will be invisible to the players, but they cannot use any items.
+The Cursed One will be invisible to the players, but they cannot use any items, while other players can use items to trap or run away from the Cursed One.
 The Cursed One can still leave footprints and generate sound waves if they are not careful where they step.
-If the Cursed One fails to kill a player within the given time, they will lose a significant amount of points, while all the other surviving players will gain a little.
-On the other hand, the Cursed One can gain points by killing a player.
-After the Cursed One kills a player or the timer runs out, the game will change the Cursed One to a different player.
-This process will repeat until every player in the game becomes a Cursed One at least once.
+In this game, the Cursed One must kill a player within the countdown, while other players must survive.
+If the Cursed One kills someone, the game chooses a different player to be the next Cursed One while the killed player gets the game over.
+This loop will repeat until only one player is left in the game, hence the battle-royal aspect.

 Witch One can be broken down into the following game mechanics:

 Witch One puts the player in a dark environment where every movement will announce your location or allow others to look at your tracks to find you.

 Certain surfaces in the game can leave a footprint when the player walks on top of it.
 This footprint will be in the game until the player gets the game over.
 Depending on your movement state, such as running or walking, your movement can generate a visible sound wave that is visible to players.

 But you can also use the tools and items scattered worldwide.
 You can throw a rock to create a sound wave, use a teleport rune to escape from sticky situations, or make a sticky situation by throwing a slime egg, creating a slimy surface that will slow down anyone on top.